UMAprotocol/protocol/README.md

 ```
 $(npm bin)/truffle test --network test
 ```
-5. If you want to use the dapp with your ganache deployment, make sure you plug the mnemonic that it generates into Metamask instead of your normal ETH account.
+5. If you want to use the dapp with your Ganache deployment, make sure you plug the mnemonic that it generates into Metamask instead of your normal ETH account.

 ### Mainnet/Ropsten Testnet Deployment